Sala Apolo. Nou de la Rambla, 113. 93 441 40 01. www.sala-apolo.com. €13.

 Nasty Mondays is a reason to dance, sing and shout every Monday.
 It’s a party that has everything to do with the skateboarding/surfing/snowboard scene, where rock, pop, indie, garaje and electro rock rule – from Led Zeppelin and Mötley Crüe to The Killers to Daft Punk and Joy Division, and even a bit of Johnny Cash thrown in to the mix.

 Sidecar Factory Club.
 Pl.
 Reial, 7.
-93 302 15 86. www.sidecarfactoryclub.com. €5.
+93 302 15 86. www.sidecarfactoryclub.com. €5 (including one drink).

 Tuesdays at Sidecar is Raw Rebels night, where you can dance to the best beats of the ’40s, ’50s and ’60s, with DJs domestic and foreign playing swing, rockabilly, R&B, soul, surf, fuzz sound and ’60s garaje.
 If you’re a fan of films like Dragstrip Riot or Rebel Without a Cause, toupees, tattoos, pin-ups and guitar riffs heavy on the reverb, this is your party.